php-dev-br/laravel-doc-pt-br/helpers.md

 <a name="method-array-accessible"></a>
 #### `Arr::accessible()` {.collection-method .first-collection-method}

-The `Arr::accessible` method determines if the given value is array accessible:
+The `Arr::accessible` method checks that the given value is array accessible:

     use Illuminate\Support\Arr;
     use Illuminate\Support\Collection;